compbio/pan-conserved_segments/README.md

      enter size of search window: 2000
      ```
    - outcomes in IGFN1_exon_interval-len-diff.txt
+     * As you see in IGFN1_exon_interval-len-diff.txt, the lengths between PSTs for all exons except exon12 are identical to GRCh38.
+     * Interestingly, we've observed that 92 out of 94 assemblies have different lengths for exon12.
+For example, HG002.maternal has exon12 that are 108 bp longer, while HG002.paternal has exon12 that are 216 bp longer, when compared to GRCh38.
 ## Assesing the length of VNTRs
   - We are looking for a VNTR at chr1:106430959-106431446
   - Grab PSTs around this VNTR using the following command: